 How Trello Works

 In Trello, interactive boards represent projects (sort of like a whiteboard) which contain lists (corresponding to task lists).
 Lists contain cards (corresponding to tasks).
 Cards progress from one list to the next (via drag-and-drop).
 For instance, mirroring the flow of a feature from idea to implementation.
 Users are assigned to cards.
-And both users and boards can be grouped into organizations.
+And you can group both users and boards into organizations.
 Everyone on your team has access to interactions and tasks at hand and work due with dates and responsibilities.

 This management system is not meant to replace the full-blown, all-encompassing Microsoft Project Plan.
 But it can give your team an upper hand in managing difficult parts of a plan or project to help prevent delays in the big picture.
 It brings your team out of the traditional silos in a collaborative way and helps them share the success together.

 This will provide the transparency required for any team, or for any level of management.
-It enables a tremendous amount of efficiency with less complexity by allowing each team member to look at and complete any task that they are assigned to without having to wait to be reminded of the task or deadline.
+It enables a tremendous amount of efficiency with less complexity.
+It allows each member to look at and complete any task assigned to them without having to wait for a reminder of the task or deadline.

 By utilizing tools such as Trello along with an Agile approach to clinical project management, you can gain the advantage over your competitors in the clinical development arena.
 Given what’s at stake, even a small edge can mean a lot a few years down the road.